marlbones/CFA-Knowledge-Sourcing-Platform/README.md

 2. How do you know what you don’t know if self educating?
 3. Hard to accommodate both students who are struggling and excelling in a classroom

+We were given a timeframe of two-days and optional weekend work.

 ----------
 Project
 -------------

-Our project evolves around the problem of "how do you know what you don't know if self educating?".
+Our project revolves around the problem of "how do you know what you don't know if self educating?".
 To address this issue we built ***KPS : a Knowledge Sourcing Platform for self-learning developers***.
-KPS is a software development community which allows experienced developers to post latest trends and suggestions and self learners to explore previously unexplored areas of software development.
+KPS is a software development community which allows both experienced and new developers to create/publish articles related to latest trends, learning suggestions, and programming fundamentals.
+The user base then has the ability to up and downvote each article based on their importance; creating an ever evolving list of learning essentials and allowing self-learners to explore previously unexplored areas of software development.
 Each user can:
 > - Choose their preferred programming language;
 > - The user will be directed to an index list of capabilities which are found in that specific programming language;
 > - Each capability will contain at least one topic with detailed documentation and resources uploaded by an experienced user;